 Global Alliance Releases True Cost Accounting Assessment of Six Beacons of Hope

 New Report Shows Significant Positive Impacts of ‘True Cost” Policy on Diverse Group of Food Producers and Organizations

 Benefits Span Progress On Issues from Climate and Health to Gender

 Thursday, 14 October 2021 – The Global Alliance for the Future of Food today released a sweeping assessment of the positive impacts of “True Cost Accounting” on global food systems.
-From Lagos, Zambia, the Philippines, Malawi, India, and the Americas; spanning farmer collaboratives, food banks, government agencies, researchers, and social enterprise, the report shows significant benefits of assessing the “true value” of an organization’s impacts on society, people, and the environment.
+From Lagos, Zambia, the Philippines, Malawi, India, and the Americas; spanning farmer collaboratives, food banks, government agencies, researchers, and social enterprises, the report shows significant benefits of assessing the “true value” of an organization’s impacts on society, people, and the environment.

 True Cost Accounting (TCA) is an innovative tool that provides a holistic approach to assess, measure, and value all externalities — the positive and negative impacts — of food systems.
 In this assessment, conducted by TMG Think Tank for Sustainability, who specialize in true cost accounting assessments for the agrifood sector, an inclusive and true cost evaluation approach is applied to six food system initiatives from around the world.